ljarasius/ausnog-2025/pages/tac.md

 That order doesn't seem right to me.
 Surely a bug, yes?

 <!--
-This is the log message that starts it all.
+Here is the log message that starts it all.
 We see the BGP session go down due to timeouts exceeding, which is completely fine if we didn't have BFD turned on, however we do.
 But then we see BFD go down, _after_ it?
 And what's the message?

 "Received Upstream Destroy Session."